-To jointly develop and integrate people-centred development approaches into research, teaching and learning practices an alliance was formed between a higher education or research institution and an industry partner from the energy efficiency and sustainable energy sectors in each of the four participating countries:
+PEOPLE project partners will jointly develop and integrate people-centred development approaches into research, teaching and learning practices.
+An alliance was formed between a higher education or research institution and an industry partner from the energy efficiency and sustainable energy sectors in each of the four participating countries:

 - Slovenia: Research Centre of the Slovenian Academy of Sciences and Arts and company Metronik;

 - United Kingdom: Durham University and company Kemuri (1 November 2016 - 31 July 2018) / Durham County Council (1 August 2018 - 31 October 2019);

 - The Netherlands: VU Amsterdam and company Alliander;

 - Czech Republic: Charles University in Prague and company VUPS.

 The project is coordinated by an intermediary organisation from Slovenia, IRI UL (Institute for Innovation and Development of the University of Ljubljana).